9dots/devBots/sumo_lesson_1.md

 8. Allow students to connect their robots and call the forward and back function to move their robot.
 9. Any changes must be saved by pushing the ```Run Code``` button.

+#####If/else Conditionals
+Students will utilize if/else if conditionals in their code to program specific instructions.

 ####Engage
 1. As a group, work with students to create a left and right function.
 Discuss importance of syntax and go step by step.